 - Principal (Head of Centre)

 - Vice Principal (Curriculum) (SLT Lead)

 - Operations Manager

 - Exams and Data Manager

 - Exam Assessment Administrator

 - Site Manager

 - IT Technicians

 - Invigilators

 - Subject Teachers (for non-examination assessments)

-Communications with parents will be maintained by using the text messaging system.
+Communications with parents will be maintained by using the Arbor Communication Module to send emails, send in-app messages to the Arbor Parent App, or to send text messages.
 Annual and termly data collection exercises take place in line with the Pupils Record Management Policy to ensure that up-to-date contact details are recorded on the system.
-Where the text messaging system is unavailable, or to supplement the text messaging system, it may be appropriate for communications to be maintained using the school's social media channels and website.
+Where Arbor is unavailable, or to supplement the Arbor Communications Module, it may be appropriate for communications to be maintained using the school's social media channels and website.

-Internal communication will ordinarily be maintained by email or telephone.
-Where the email and/or telephone system fail, alternative communication methods will be sought, such as personal communication devices.
-The exams office has a direct telephone line, which will allow exams office staff to maintain telephone communications with external contacts where internal systems have failed.
+Internal communication will ordinarily be maintained by email.
+Where the email system fails, alternative communication methods will be sought, such as personal communication devices.
+Additionally, the exams office has a direct telephone line, which will allow exams office staff to maintain telephone communications with external contacts where internal systems have failed.